Got a problem with your boiler? Call our emergency number 0345 594 1880

 + Landlord's responsibilities for a gas connected property?

-As a Landlord you are responsible for the safety of your tenants.
-Gas Safety regulations; 1998 provide full details of duties which must be carried out to ensure gas appliances, fittings and flues provided for tenants are safe for use and purpose.
-This Includes appliances that are within any communal area which tenants are permitted to use.
+As a Landlord, you are responsible for the safety of your tenants.
+Gas Safety Regulations 1998 provides full details of duties which must be carried out to ensure gas appliances, fittings and flues provided for tenants are safe for use and purpose.
+This includes appliances that are within any communal area which tenants are permitted to use.

-The Landlord is responsible for arranging the maintenance and repair of all provided flues, appliances and pipework, and to ensure these are carried out by a gas safe registered engineer.
+The Landlord is responsible for arranging the maintenance and repair of all provided flues, appliances and pipework and ensuring these are carried out by a gas-safe registered engineer.

 + Are Letting Agents responsible for maintenance & Safety checks?